OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/hdinsight/hdinsight-storm-develop-java-topology.md

   //Configure frequency of tick tuples for this bolt
   //This delivers a 'tick' tuple on a specific interval,
-  //which is used to trigger certain actions
+  //which is used tootrigger certain actions
   @Override
   public Map<String, Object> getComponentConfiguration() {
       Config conf = new Config();